mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/CustomOperationTypes.md

 }
 ```

 > Note: In a real implementation, we may want to see if we are also fetching subtrees for the parent nodes and wait for those tasks to finish first before fetching the subtree.
-For that we can use the ``OperationTask/schedule(after:)-(OperationTask<V,E>)`` API.
+For that you can use the `OperationTask.schedule` API.

 As we can see here, we just need to append the task to our list of active tasks on the state, and we can even compute `isLoading` by checking if there are any active tasks on the state.